xonixx/xonixx.github.io/awk.md

 > The solution generally consists of feeding information from the semantic symbol table back into the lexer.
 That is, rather than functioning as a pure one-way pipeline from the lexer to the parser, there is a backchannel from semantic analysis back to the lexer.
 This mixing of parsing and semantic analysis is generally regarded as inelegant, which is why it is called a "hack".

-In the original Awk (sometimes called the One True Awk), identifying regular expressions is the job of [the parser](https://github.com/onetrueawk/awk/blob/d62c43899fd25fdc4883a32857d0f157aa2b6324/awkgram.y#L289), which explicitly sets the lexer into "regex mode" when it has figured out that it should expect to read a regex:
+In the original AWK (sometimes called the One True Awk), identifying regular expressions is the job of [the parser](https://github.com/onetrueawk/awk/blob/d62c43899fd25fdc4883a32857d0f157aa2b6324/awkgram.y#L289), which explicitly sets the lexer into "regex mode" when it has figured out that it should expect to read a regex:
 ```
 reg_expr:
      '/' {startreg();} REGEXPR '/'     { $$ = $3; }